seh-GAH-toh/Pumpkin-Website/docs/developer/networking.md

 ### Porting

-To port to a new minecraft version, you can compare difference in Protocol on [wiki.vg](https://wiki.vg/index.php?title=Protocol&action=history)
+To port to a new minecraft version, you can compare difference in Protocol on the [wiki.vg merge on minecraft.wiki](https://minecraft.wiki/w/Minecraft_Wiki:Projects/wiki.vg_merge/Protocol?action=history)

 Also change the `CURRENT_MC_PROTOCOL` in `src/lib.rs`